Research

 Quantum Fluid Dynamics

-Superfluids flow without resistance, a striking collective quantum many-body phenomenon.
-Yet even superfluids have their limits - force a superfluid just right and vortices will nucleate, a form of quantum viscosity.
-In atomic Bose-Einstein condensates (BEC) forcing can excite compressible phonons and incompressible vortices, providing different pathways for energy transport.
-We explore turbulent dynamics of quantum fluids, both dilute gas BECs, and novel analogue systems such as quantum fluids of light.
+Superfluids flow without resistance—one of the most striking manifestations of quantum many-body physics.
+Push them hard enough, however, and this perfection breaks—quantized vortices nucleate, a form of quantum viscosity.
+Driven Bose–Einstein condensates support both compressible phonons and incompressible vortices, providing distinct channels for energy transport in turbulent motion.
+We investigate turbulence in quantum fluids, spanning dilute-gas BECs and analogue systems such as quantum fluids of light.

 Read more